Skip to content Skip to footer navigation

 Choose a TV that's the right size for your room, rather than the largest screen available.

-According to IBISWorld, Australians spend an average of two hours and 11 minutes watching TV each day.
+According to IBISWorld, Australians spend an average of one hour and 42 minutes watching TV each day.
 Plus, most people leave TVs permanently plugged in and on standby when not in use, which adds to their energy costs.
+But there are ways you can reduce the amount of electricity your TV uses.

 Ditch the plasma